richardvenneman/appsignal-docs/source/support/known-issues/alpine-linux-ruby-gem-2-4-elixir-package-1-4-upgrade-problems.html.md

 - AppSignal for Ruby gem versions `2.4.x` and higher.
 - AppSignal for Elixir package versions `1.4.x` and higher.
-- In combination with hosts running Alpine Linux.
+- Systems: In combination with hosts running Alpine Linux.

 ## Description